+In the governmental fund financial statements, fund balances are classified based primarily on the extent to which the District is bound to observe constraints imposed on the use of the resources in the fund:

+Nonspendable Fund Balance - Includes amounts that cannot be spent because they are not in spendable form.
+For the District this includes deposits and prepaid items.

+Restricted Fund Balance - Occurs when constraints are placed on the use of resources externally (such as through debt covenants or laws or regulations of other governments or imposed by law through constitutional provisions or enabling legislation).
+For the District, the restricted fund balance consists of restricted assets for capital projects financed with debt and emergency resources.

+Committed Fund Balance - Represents amounts that can be used only for the specific purposes determined by of the adoption of an ordinance committing fund balance for a specified purpose by the District's Board of Fire Commissioners prior to the end of the fiscal year.
+Once adopted, the limitation imposed by the Board of Fire Commissioners remains in place until the resources have been spent for the specified purpose or the Board of Fire Commissioners removes or revises the limitation.
+For the District, the committed fund balance consists of committed assets for capital projects.

-In the governmental fund financial statements, fund balances are classified based primarily on the extent to which the District is bound to observe constraints imposed on the use of the resources in the fund.
-The nonspendable fund balance classification includes amounts that cannot be spent because they are not in spendable form.
-The restricted fund balance occurs when constraints are places on the use of resources externally (such as through debt covenants or laws or regulations of other governments or imposed by law through constitutional provisions or enabling legislation).
-For the District, the restricted fund balance includes amounts that are consists of restricted assets for capital projects and emergency resources.
-The assigned fund balance includes amounts that are constrained by the District's intent to be used for specific purposes and consists of the District's encumbrances as approved by the Board of Fire Commissioners and the amount of fund balance to be expended in the ensuing fiscal year as approved by the Board of Fire Commissioners and amounts internally reported for sick and annual compensation benefits.
-The remaining fund balance is shown as unassigned.
+Assigned Fund Balance - Represents amounts that are constrained by the District's intent to be used for specific purposes and consists of the District's encumbrances as approved by the Board of Fire Commissioners and the amount of fund balance to be expended in the ensuing fiscal year as approved by the Board of Fire Commissioners and amounts internally reported for sick and annual compensation benefits.

+Unassigned Fund Balance - Represents the residual amount for the general fund that is not contained in the other classifications.
+The general fund is the only fund that reports a positive unassigned fund balance.

 When expenditures are incurred for purposes for which amounts in any unrestricted fund balance classifications could be used, committed funds, if any, are to be spent first, assigned funds second, and unassigned funds last.